 5. Export Licence

-An export licence is a government-issued document that allows registered businesses or individuals to send otherwise prohibited goods legally.
+An export license is a government-issued document that allows registered businesses or individuals to send otherwise prohibited goods legally.
 It’s critical to determine whether you require one well before delivery.

 The certificate of origin is a legal document identifying the country in which a product was created, manufactured, or processed.
 If you require one, make sure to verify ahead of time.